cailynjmiller/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+What are two conclusions you can draw about the Outcomes based on Launch Date?
-One conclusion I drew from the analysis of outcomes based on launch date was that theater campaigns launched in the months between May and July had a higher probability of being successful as opposed to those launched in other months.
+- Theater campaigns launched in the months between May and July had a higher probability of being successful as opposed to those launched in other months.
 I drew this conclusion because, when refencing the line graph, the gap between successful and failed campaings was greatest in May-July.
-Another conclusion I drew from this analysis was the failure rate was greatest in the months October through December, even though the success rate is always greater than the failure rate.
+- The failure rate was greatest in the months October through December, even though the success rate is always greater than the failure rate.
 In fact, in December it appears that probabilty of failure is barely smaller than the probability of success.
 I drew this conclusion because the gap between successful and failed campaigns was the smallest in the months October-December.

-- What can you conclude about the Outcomes based on Goals?
+What can you conclude about the Outcomes based on Goals?
-As the fundraising goal gets higher, the success rate gets lower and the failure rate gets higher.
+- As the fundraising goal gets higher, the success rate gets lower and the failure rate gets higher.
 I concluded this by analyzing the line graph and noticed that, overall, the success rate trends down as the goals get higher and, consequently, the failure rate trends up.
-However, there is an exception in the funding goal range from 35,000 to 45,000, where the success rate bounces up, but immediately shoots back down greater than 45,000.
+However, there is an exception in the funding goal range from $35,000 to $45,000, where the success rate bounces up, but immediately shoots back down greater than $45,000.

-- What are some limitations of this dataset?
+What are some limitations of this dataset?
-One limitation of the dataset is that there is not much data before the year 2014, the numbers of entries dramatically decline as you look at earlier years.
+- That there is not much data before the year 2014, the numbers of entries dramatically decline as you look at earlier years.
 Having more historical data would make our analyses more accurate.
-Another limilation of the dataset is how the goals and pledged amounts are not weighted based on the currency.
-For example, british pound is worth more than the us dollar.
-This provides a limitation when analyzing goals and pledged amounts because an entry in one currency could appear higher than that of one with another currency, but that could not be the case.
+- It is not specified if he goals and pledged amounts with different currencies are adjusted to the USD.
+For example, the British pound is worth more than the US dollar.
+If it is not adjusted to the USD, this provides a limitation when analyzing goals and pledged amounts because an entry in one currency could appear higher than that of one with another currency, but that could not be the case.

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?
-A line graph that shows the percentage of outcomes based on the duration of the campaign.
+- A line graph that shows the percentage of outcomes based on the duration of the campaign.
 To do this, you would create a new column for the amount of days for each campaign.
 The number of days would be displayed on the x-axis in ranges (1-30 days, 30-60 days, etc.), and the percentage of total on the y-axis.
 There would be 3 lines for each outcome, successful, failed, and canceled.
 This chart would be useful to analyze any trend there may be between the duration of the campaign and success rate.
-Another useful visual would be two boxplots for funding goals, one for successful theater campaings and one for failed theater campaigns.
+- Two boxplots for funding goals, one for successful theater campaings and one for failed theater campaigns.
 Knowing the quartile values, the mean, the median, and the outliers could be very useful to Louise.
 Knowing the percentage of successful vs failed may not give Louise all of the relevant information.
 For example, the line graph for outcomes vs goals shows a sudden increase of successess in the 35k-45k range and this could be explained by only a handful of outliers.